rednafi/digressions/_posts/python/2020-05-13-python-decorators.md

 The __init__() method stores a reference to the function num_calls and can do other necessary initialization.
 The __call__() method will be called instead of the decorated function.
 It does essentially the same thing as the `wrapper()` function in our earlier examples.
 Note that you need to use the `functools.update_wrapper()` function instead of `@functools.wraps`.

-Before moving on, let's write another decorator using classes.
-This time, I'm defining a decorator called `Tally` which will keep track of the number of times decorated functions are called using a dictionary.
-The key of the dictionary will hold the names of the functions and the corresponding values will hold the call count.
+Before moving on, let's write a stateful decorator using classes.
+Stateful decorators can remember the state of their previous run.
+Here's a stateful decorator called `Tally` that will keep track of the number of times decorated functions are called in a dictionary.
+The keys of the dictionary will hold the names of the functions and the corresponding values will hold the call count.

 ```python
 import functools